Earn Your High School Diploma in Ohio

-Adult Evening High School
+Adult High School

 Another option for adults is to seek programs that offer a traditional high school diploma, which are available in some local school districts.
-In these programs, adults must earn enough credits for a traditional diploma; up to six of these credits may be earned from life or work experiences.
+In these programs, adults must earn enough credits for a traditional diploma; some of these credits may be earned from life or work experiences.
 Also, you must pass the ninth-grade proficiency test or the current Ohio Graduation Tests, depending on the test you would have taken if you graduated with your high school class.
 The exam portion may be waived if you meet the state's requirements for having a disability.

 How to Enroll